comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 }
 ```

-Once the transit gateway is created, It can be shared via RAM within your AWS organization.
+Once the transit gateway is created, it can be shared via RAM within your AWS organization.

 ```hcl
 resource "aws_ram_resource_share" "core-tgw" {